 PADI AWARE will continue conservation efforts by protecting species, preserving habitats, and advancing research.
 Looking ahead, an updated Shark Conservation Specialty Course will encourage a new wave of active participation from the dive community.
 Undeniably, collaboration and innovation, working with others to drive collective action and advocating for policies safeguarding sharks and their ecosystems will be key.

-What is happening to the AWARE Shark Conservation Course?
+What Will Happen to the AWARE Shark Conservation Course?

 The AWARE Shark Conservation Course is being updated and revised into a digital course.
 The most recent and up-to-date information on shark conservation will be incorporated and will also include dedicated sections on sustainable shark tourism, the new citizen science program and details of how you can get involved in saving some of the most iconic species on the planet.